Elastic properties of Cu-6wt\%Ag alloy wires for pulsed magnets investigated by ultrasonic techniques

 \section{Acknowledgments}

 The authors are grateful to Haibin Yu for helpful discussions, and Alexey Suslov for technical aids.
-This work is supported by National Key R\&D Program of China (2022YFA1602602, 2023YFA1609600), National Natural Science Foundation of China (U23A20580), the open research fund of Songshan Lake Materials Laboratory (2022SLABFN27), Guangdong Basic and Applied Basic Research Foundation (2022B1515120020), and interdisciplinary program of Wuhan National High Magnetic Field Center at Huazhong University of Science and Technology (WHMFC202132).
+This work is supported by National Key R\&D Program of China (2022YFA1602602, 2023YFA1609600), National Natural Science Foundation of China (U23A20580), the open research fund of Songshan Lake Materials Laboratory (2022SLABFN27), Beijing National Laboratory for Condensed Matter Physics (Grant No. 2024BNLCMPKF004), Guangdong Basic and Applied Basic Research Foundation (2022B1515120020), and interdisciplinary program of Wuhan National High Magnetic Field Center at Huazhong University of Science and Technology (WHMFC202132).